seedata-io/tech-challenge/README.md

 We'd also love to hear how you think any of the code could be improved or the additional steps you might have taken given extra time.
 ### **Challenge options/effort**
 There are two options for completing the challenge:
-1. Pair programming (1hr session): You complete the challenge as a pair programming exercise and we discuss your choices, code as you complete the tasks
+1. During the interview - Pair programming (1hr session): You complete the challenge as a pair programming exercise and we discuss your choices and code as you complete the tasks
-2. Offine (1.5hr): You complete the challenge on your own for the first hour of the interview and we then reconvene for the final 30 minutes to discuss your solution
+2. During the interview - Individual programming during interview (1.5hr): We start an interview session togerher, I will then leave you to complete the challenge on your own for the first 45 minutes of the interview and we then reconvene for the final 45 minutes to discuss your solution
+2. Prior to the interview, followed by an interview (45 minutes): You to complete the challenge in your own time and then we arrange for a 45 minutes interview to discuss your solution

 ## The Challenge